-This 1.0 credit unit full semester elective is designed for students in the MBA program as well as other professional schools (e.g., Law, Communications, Public Policy and Engineering) with an interest in the interface between multinational corporations and political and social actors.
+This 1.0 credit unit full semester elective is designed for undergraduate students across the University of Pennsylvania with an interest in the interface between multinational corporations and political and social actors.
 The course is organized around a central phenomenon: international investors' attempts to overcome political and social challenges that stand between market demand and shareholder profit.
 The course is consciously interdisciplinary in its design.
 There are no formal prerequisites but participants should be able to contribute some individual expertise from previous coursework, training and work experience and will, at other times, rely heavily on their peers to summarize and introduce key concepts and perspectives from other disciplines, industries or countries with which they may be less familiar.